Sofie8/Practicum_conjugation_MOGEN/gDNA+plasmid+GEF.md

 Lunch break

-Follow the instructions of the assistant to perform the plasmid extraction.
+Follow the instructions of the assistant to perform the plasmid extraction, on page 11 in the lab manual.
 The procedure is different then the gDNA extraction, how and why?

-Follow the instructions of the assistant to load your gDNA and plasmid DNA on the gel.
+Follow the instructions of the assistant to load your gDNA and plasmid DNA on the gel, on page 13 in the lab manual.
 You will receive the gel results the next day in the morning.

 &nbsp;